 Download whichever type you prefer and burn it to an optical disc.
+To boot a PowerMac from CD, press the c key while booting.
+See [?] for other ways to boot from CD.

 A.2.2 Booting from network

 It's also possible to boot debian-installer completely from the net.
 The various methods to netboot depend on your architecture and netboot setup.
 The files in netboot/ can be used to netboot debian-installer.